Cocaine Addiction

 - Group and individual therapy sessions

-- Development of faster recovery skills and prevention of relapse
+- Development of faster recovery skills and relapse prevention

 - 12-week family and patient education session